SUN, SAND AND SEA AT SPIAGGIA E MARE

 tip tip: we took a scooter and balance bike for the girls, great to get about the park.

-tip tip tip: don’t ask for mayonnaise with your pizza…you have been warned!
+tip tip tip: don’t ask for mayonnaise or pineapple with your pizza…you have been warned!

 Ireland to Holyhead: Irish Ferries £294.00 (return trip)